 I never imagined myself on a large cruise ship, let alone enjoying it.
-I have always been skeptical of these massive ships and their clientele but there I was, dabbing bingo sheets, ordering seconds at dinner service, and enjoying every minute of it.
-Yes, this first-time cruiser went from pessimist to already thinking about my next cruise.
-Although timing played a key role (I was at the tail end of a 14-month tour so floating and doing as little as possible was pure magic), thanks to Norwegian Cruise Lines and these 10 tips from a first-time cruiser, I am now an advocate.
+I have always been sceptical of these massive ships and their clientele but there I was, dabbing bingo sheets, ordering seconds at dinner service, and enjoying every minute of it.
+Yes, this first-time cruiser went from pessimist to already think about my next cruise.
+Although timing played a key role (I was at the tail end of a 14-month tour so floating and doing as little as possible was pure magic), thanks to Norwegian Cruise Lines and these 10 tips from a First-Time Cruiser, I am now an advocate.

 1) Enjoy the Nature